-Tips for applying for grants:
+Tips for applying for grants: • Give specific answers

-- Give specific answers to the questions
+- Give specific answe to the questions

+Describe your

-- Describe your intended impact
+- intended impact

 - Use clear language

 - Show how your project aligns with the Foundation's mission

 Reviews and approvals

 Club and district officers have different levels of access to your grant application.
 Some are required to authorize it in the Grant Center at certain stages of review.